 You can and should exercise.
 It helps your lungs and heart work better, and it builds your strength and endurance.
 If you choose an outdoor activity, try to limit the pollen and irritants you bring inside with you.
 As soon as you come in, take off your clothes and shower.
 Make sure to wash or rinse your hair.

 On some days, when the pollen count is high, that might not be enough.
 Exercise inside on those days.
-Thomas has a folding, rollable treadmill that she can use in her home.
+Thomas has a folding, rollable treadmill that she uses in her home.
 She even takes it with her on vacations in her RV.
 Other people with allergic asthma find that yoga is a good inside alternative.

 Rethink Your Home Decor